Adstrat/myFlix80s-client/README.md

 # myFlix80s-client    :clapper:
-This repo is for the client-side of the myFlix80s app built using the MERN stack.
+This repo is for the client-side App of the myFlix80s API, built using REACT.

 myFlix80s is an app which provides users with information about different films, directors and genres from the 1980s.
 Users can sign up, update their information and add films to a list of favourites.